VladimerM/portfolio/README.md

 # portfolio
-this is my personal portfolio
+this is my personal portfolio.